Akshayvh94/VSTS-DevOps-Labs/sonarqube/readme.md

    <img src="images/bug_fix_sonar_portal.png">

-We see the Quality Gate is failing after code changes as there is no code coverage available for the new code that we added to fix the bug.
+We see the Quality Gate is failing after code change as there is no code coverage available for the new code that we added to fix the bug.

 This is how we analyse the code for every build and continuously improve the code quality to ship quality products.